Central to our work in healthcare service and system transformation is our award-winning support for improving patient safety.

 - Maternity and Midwifery Services Initiative of the Year (HSJ Patient Safety Awards 2019: PReCePT);

 - Award for Deteriorating Patients and Rapid Response Systems (HSJ Patient Safety Awards 2018: System-wide implementation of NEWS);

 - Best Patient Safety Initiative in A&E (HSJ Patient Safety Awards, 2017) and most proudly

 - BMJ Patient Safety team of the year (2018).

-- We have been shortlisted for the 2020 HSJ Awards for
+- We were shortlisted for three HSJ Awards in 2020:

 - System Leadership Initiative of the Year (for ReSPECT),

 - Workforce initiative of the year (for PReCePT) and